Sergio-Flores-Torres/giopay/docs/design.md

 ### MXNS

 The MXNS (Mexican Peso by SAFT.Industries) stablecoin.
 In the hackathon version, clearly is not connected to any actual banking service, so it's just a mock version.

+### GIOPAY PROGRAM

+The on-chain Solana program to execute the payments.

+### GIOPAY BACKEND

+The Node backend service to process all operations.